ellisonbg/py4science/book/getting_started.rst

 first one that meets the "True" condition is executed and the subsequent condition/code blocks are short circuited.

 The ``for`` loop in python is particularly simple.
-You can iterate over any sequence, including tuples, lists, dictionaries, strings and more using the same "for ELEMENT in SOME_SEQUENCE" syntax.
+You can iterate over any sequence, including tuples, lists, dictionaries, sets, strings and more using the same "for ELEMENT in SOME_SEQUENCE" syntax.
 In the example below, we iterate over the characters in a string.

 .. sourcecode:: python